khangluong2004/khang_exchange/README.md

 3. Add matching orders feature: Done (for a single ticker for now)

+4. Add efficient removal of orders: O(1) armortized with cached location of order in the balanced tree.

-4. Add logger: Add buffer to boost performance
+5. Add logger: Add buffer to boost performance

-5. Host on Oracle servers
+6. Host on Oracle servers

-6. Add display features
+7. Add display features

-7. Add bots to stimulate market
+8. Add bots to stimulate market

 ## Run the server
 Guides for Visual Studio 2022 (with vcpkg)